Alfresco/alfresco-js-api/src/api/content-rest-api/docs/NodesApi.md

 You can use the **nodeType** field to create a specific type.
 The default is cm:content.

 You can use the **renditions** field to create renditions (e.g. doclib) asynchronously upon upload.
-Note that currently only one rendition can be requested.
 Also, as requesting rendition is a background process, any rendition failure (e.g. No transformer is currently available) will not fail the whole upload and has the potential to silently fail.

 Use **overwrite** to overwrite an existing file, matched by name.
 If the file is versionable,